verina101/Chat-Application/README.md

 ## Features
 - Login/Registration
-- each user can change most of his profile info like profile picture, password, description ...
+- each user can change most of his profile info like profilePicture, password, description ...
 - each user can add new contact and create private or groupchat with them
 - each user can post new stories and his contacs will be able to see it, it will disappear after 24 hours exactly
 - The user can see all the stories of his mutual contacts.